 A night at the opera is, after all, a night at the opera.
 Drinking a glass of sparkling wine in the interval while dressed up in the magnificent surrounds of the Staatsoper makes for a great Viennese experience.

-- If you are in the standing sections, expectations of dress are lower than for the seats.
-However, respectful clothing is still required at the Staatsoper, which means no tank tops, shorts or similar.
+- If you’re in the standing sections, expectations of dress are lower than for the seats.
+However, respectful clothing is still required at the Staatsoper, which means no shorts or similar.
 If you wouldn’t wear it to visit a church in Rome, don’t wear it to the opera in Vienna.